DragonHeart

 Story & Plot Summary: DragonHeart

-Quick Plot Summary: DragonHeart is a Fantasy, Action, Adventure, Drama film that transports viewers to imaginative worlds filled with magic, wonder, and epic adventures.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1996, DragonHeart is a Fantasy, Action, Adventure, Drama film directed by Rob Cohen.
+The narrative transports viewers to imaginative worlds filled with magic, wonder, and epic adventures.
+This summary provides a scannable look at the movie's central conflict involving Dennis Quaid.

 Story Breakdown